ibexa/documentation-developer/docs/ibexa_products/ibexa_commerce.md

 #### Automate business processes

 With [[= product_name_com =]], the automation process becomes easier, which is essential if your company wants to do more with less effort.
-It comes with all capabilities, including order and inventory management, customer data and custom pricing, which are needed to achieve it.
+It comes with all capabilities, including order and inventory management, customer data, and custom pricing, which are needed to achieve it.
-You can integrate with over 1,300 standard apps, including your CRM, ERP, PIM and DAM systems, and build custom connectors.
+You can integrate with over 1,300 standard apps, including your CRM, ERP, PIM, and DAM systems, and build custom connectors.
 Also, you can use the ready-to-use pre-designed templates.